Azure-Samples/azure-ml-federated-learning/automated_provisioning/README.md

 ## Future work
 - Add more validation on input strings if issues come up.
 - Validate all silos at once.
+- Create dataset for silo validation based on public blob (instead of local files).
 - Provision data-related resources.
 - ...